 - Vertices: Points of intersection of edges of a polyhedron are its vertices.

 In a polyhedron, three or more edges meet at a point to form a vertex.
-Some examples of polyhedrons are the cuboid, cube, pyramid, triangular pyramid etc.
+Some examples of polyhedrons are cuboid, cube, pyramid, and triangular pyramid.

 A prism is a solid, whose side faces are parallelograms and whose bases are congruent parallel rectilinear figures.